What is the GDPR?

 Gigya’s Answers to your Questions about GDPR

 As the leading provider of customer identity and preference management solutions, we are often asked by our clients about the upcoming European Union’s General Data Protection Regulation (GDPR) and what it means for their customer identity strategies.
 More importantly, clients are wondering what we will do to help them become GDPR compliant before the May 25th, 2018 deadline with respect to their customer identity and access management solution.
-We’ve gathered the most commonly asked GDPR questions and provided the answers to help you understand the complexities of the regulation and Gigya’s solutions to addressing those challenges with our Gigya Privacy by Design Program.
+We’ve gathered the most commonly asked GDPR questions and provided the answers to help you understand the complexities of the regulation and Gigya’s solutions to addressing those challenges.

 - When is the GDPR coming into effect?